1973 New Jersey Senate election: Campaign

 Beadleston took a low-profile approach to his campaign.
-Dietz, who ran an individual campaign separate from his Assembly running mates, challened Beadleston to debates but was ignored or rejected.
+Dietz, who ran an individual campaign separate from his Assembly running mates, challenged Beadleston to debates but was ignored or rejected.
 At one point, Dietz challenged Beadleston to a debate while Beadleston was serving as acting Governor.

 Both candidates opposed a state income tax and supported cuts to welfare spending.
 They differed on how to reduce welfare spending, with Beadleston supporting a state takeover and Dietz supporting a federal takeover.

 Results

 District 12

 This district was composed of the northern Monmouth County and southeastern Middlesex County.
 It included the Monmouth municipalities of Red Bank, Keansburg, Union Beach, Keyport, Matawan, Middletown Township and the Middlesex municipalities of Jamesburg, Madison Township (renamed Old Bridge in 1975), and Monroe Township.

 Madison, Monroe, and Middletown were the largest and most politically significant municipalities.